140 staff of Tirumala Tirupati Devasthanams test positive for coronavirus

 India

-Tirupati, July 16: As many as 140 staff members of the Tirumala Tirupati Devasthanams (TTD) that governs Lord Venkateswara's shrine at Tirumala, near here, have tested positive for COVID-19 since June 11.
+Tirupati, July 16: As many as 140 staff members of the Tirumala Tirupati Devasthanams (TTD) that governs Lord Venkateswara's shrine at Tirumala, near Tirupati, have tested positive for COVID-19 since June 11.

 The temple was re-opened on that date due to the coronavirus lockdown, a top functionary of TTD said.